jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Bends
 - **[Simple-Simon-under bend.][simple-simon-under]** Use in place of sheetbend for joining slippery or dissimilar ropes.
-As easy as the name suggests.
+About as easy as the name suggests.
 - **[Vice-versa bend.][vice-versa-bend]** Use in place of sheetbend for joining stretchy rope.
 - **Butterfly bend.** Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than tidiness.
 - **[Zeppelin bend.][zeppelin-bend]** Use anywhere you'd use the butterfly bend, like when mooring blimps.

+I tested the security of eight bends.
+Check out the [results][bend-test].
+{:.tangent}

 ### Bindings